Document Type : Original Article

 Abstract

-Background: Inborn errors of metabolism (IEM) are rare genetic disorders that usually cause the disease by blocking a metabolic pathway.
-Delayed diagnosis is usually due to nonspecific manifestations.
-In this study, we aim to evaluate the demographic and clinical characteristics of pediatric patients with IEM admitted in Nemazi hospital, a referral center in southern Iran.
+Background: Inborn errors of metabolism (IEMs) are rare genetic disorders that usually cause disease by blocking a metabolic pathway.
+Delayed diagnosis often occurs due to nonspecific symptoms.
+This study assesses the demographic and clinical characteristics of pediatric patients with IEMs admitted to Namazi hospital, a referral center in southern Iran.

-Methods: All 1-month- to 18-year-old patients who were admitted in the pediatric ward in Nemazi hospital, a referral center in southern Iran, with the diagnosis of IEM were enrolled.
+Methods: All 1-month-old to 18-year-old patients who were admitted to the pediatric ward at Namazi hospital, a referral center in southern Iran, and diagnosed with IEMs were enrolled.
 Patients with incomplete information were excluded.
-We collect demographic and clinical data including age, sex, parents’ consanguinity, family history of IEM, presenting symptoms, number of hospitalization, age of onset, and diagnosis of the disease.
-All the data were entered into SPSS ver.22 and analyzed.
+Comprehensive demographic and clinical data, including age, sex, parental consanguinity, family history of IEM, presenting symptoms, number of hospitalizations, age of onset, and diagnosis of the disease, were collected.
+All the data were entered into SPSS version 22 and analyzed.

-Results: 200 patients were enrolled in the study.
-53.5% were male and 46.5% female.
-The most clinical symptoms were lethargy and vomiting.
-The most prevalent IEM were aminoacidopathies, organic acidemia, and mitochondrial disease.
-Consanguinity was seen in 57.5% of them, while the family history of metabolic diseases was observed in 16.5%.
-There was a statistically significant relationship between consanguinity and the type of the disease.
+Results: Two hundred patients, 53.5% male and 46.5% female, were enrolled in the study.
+The predominant clinical symptoms observed were lethargy and vomiting.
+The most prevalent IEMs were aminoacidopathies, organic acidemia, and mitochondrial disease.
+Consanguinity was found in 57.5% of patients, while a family history of metabolic diseases was observed in 16.5%.
+A statistically significant association was identified between consanguinity and the type of disease.

-Conclusion: The clinical symptoms of IEM are nonspecific and may be misdiagnosed as other diseases like septicemia.
-We should always keep IEM in mind to detect the disease earlier and prevent significant morbidities and mortality by appropriate timely treatment.
-Due to the prevalence of consanguinity marriage in Iran, we should also consider metabolic screening.
+Conclusion: The clinical symptoms of IEMs are nonspecific and may be misdiagnosed as other diseases, such as septicemia.
+We should always keep IEMs in mind to detect the disease earlier and prevent significant morbidities and mortality through appropriate and timely treatment.
+Due to the prevalence of family marriages in Iran, we should also consider metabolic screening.

 Highlights